Anindita123-code/Milestone3_Data_Centric/README.md

 The top navbar and the footer has uses #D69B59 (a light caramel brown), Deep Orange for the category buttons in the home page (#bf360c) and shades of orange for Search (#fff3e0) and the Featured Review Sections on home page and Admin profile page (#ffe0b2).
 The text colors differ in different pages owing to the message they convey.
-The Flash messages background color is lime (#cddc39).
+The Flash messages background color is Lime (#cddc39).

 Most of the color references can be found in the [Materializecss color page](https://materializecss.com/color.html)